mcci-catena/Catena-Sketches/catena4460_aqi/README.md

 - MCCI and MCCI Catena are registered trademarks of MCCI Corporation.
 - LoRa is a registered trademark of Semtech Corporation.
-- LoRaWAN is a trademark of the LoRa Alliance
+- LoRaWAN is a registered trademark of the LoRa Alliance
 - All other trademarks are properties of their respective owners.